pohlondrej/free-genai-bootcamp-2025/final-project/docs/Project.md

 └── README.md
 ```

-Each plugin should have a self-contained backend and frontend, allowing for easy deployment and extensibility.
+- Each plugin should have a self-contained backend and frontend, allowing for easy deployment and extensibility.
+- A "plugin" is essentially a study activity.

 ## Technology Stack
 ### Backend
 - Python
 - FastAPI
+- SQLite

 ### Frontend
 - Angular